stepper1029/Reversi/README.md

 class.
 All components having to do with the view are in the src.cs3500.reversi.view package.
 Right now, this only includes the text-based view and view interface.
 All tests are in the test.cs3500.reversi package, with package private model tests being in test.cs3500.reversi.model.

+## Changes since Part 1:
+HexTextView no longer implements the view interface.
+It's still included in the view package, but would not implement any of the methods needed in the graphical view.